 1. General statistical significance

-The great increase of the correlation for the estimation of homogenous groups cannot be imputed to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers with respect to the sample without grouping.
+The considerable increase of the correlation for the estimation of homogenous groups is not due to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers concerning the sample without grouping.

-In general, the model of genetic evolution of intelligence (Mendelian genetics – Conditional intelligence – Gobal Cognitive Theory) adjusts perfectly, showing an r² superior to 0.9 in several cases.
-Bearing in mind the tendency to increase the goodness of fit with the size of rearranged groups, we could asume it would be over 0,9 in almost all the cases for groups bigger than 20, of course, it should be needed a bigger sample.
+In general, the model of the genetic evolution of intelligence (Mendelian genetics – Conditional intelligence – Global Cognitive Theory) adjusts perfectly, showing an r² superior to 0.9 in several cases.
+Bearing in mind the tendency to increase the goodness of fit with the size of rearranged groups, we could assume it would be over 0,9 in almost all the cases for grander groups within a more significant sample.

-With the results of this statistical survey it seems that there is not much margin left to deny the hereditary nature of intelligence, not even to try to reduce it to less than 80%.
-You have to consider that we are referring to groups with a maximum of ten elements and that, due to the observed tendency; the correlation should be greater with groups of 20 elements.
+It seems there is not much margin left to deny the hereditary nature of intelligence, not even to try to reduce it to less than 80%.
+Considering the model use groups with a maximum of ten elements and the observed tendency to increase with the number of elements, we would say the correlation should be almost 1 for groups of a hundred elements.

 As you can clearly see by its form, the three dependent variables of the children, analyzed in the model, behave in a very similar way to the progenitors' explanatory variables M & F

-The general multidimensional correlation index (ICMG) is 17,20 which is one of the biggest values within The EDI Study.
+The general multidimensional correlation index (GMCI) is 17,20 which is one of the biggest values within The EDI Study.

-When using as arragne criterionvariable X6, which is the most centred of the IQ vectors of the data set, there is an important increase in the correlations.
+When using as arragne criterionvariable X6, which is the most centered of the IQ vectors of the data set, there is an important increase in the correlations.

 The biggest determination coefficient r² of this graph is 0,88 which is high value within this type of statistical studies.